petarYordanov/KoOperform/README.md

 ```
 ---

-## Test Plan With One Thread Group and Two Test Cases
+## Test plan with one thread group and two test cases

 ---